North Western Road Car Company (1986): Rebranding and consolidation

 North Western undertook a rebranding during 1994 that saw the company's initial diagonal red and blue livery replaced with a conventionally-styled red, yellow and blue livery.
 The rebranding saw individual branding introduced for certain services, such the Runcorn Busway and 'CityPlus' for services in Liverpool, introduced alongside new Northern Counties and East Lancashire Coachbuilders bodied buses, as well as a rationalisation of the Bee Line fleet that saw 50 MCW Metrobuses leased for a three-year period from West Midlands Travel.

 Amid the rebranding, in January 1995, North Western expanded operations based from its Warrington depot, forming the 'Warrington Goldlines' network.
 North Western quickly engaged in a bus war with municipal operator Warrington Borough Transport, aiming to usurp Warrington Borough Transport's dominance through the introduction of copycat services ran by a fleet of new Plaxton Pointer bodied Dennis Darts on the Warrington Goldlines network.
 The bus war began to de-escalate from mid-1996 after an agreement was made between the two operators to withdraw loss-making competitive services.

 During 1995, North Western also entered into two 'gentlemen's agreements' with larger rival bus operators within its operating area.
-The first of these was to co-ordinate and share services in Merseyside with its largest operator, Merseybus, and the second, a direct consequence of its acquisition of the Wigan Bus Company, was for North Western to give up its Wigan town services to GM Buses North in exchange for services connecting Wigan and Leigh to St Helens and Warrington passing to the operator.
+The first of these was to co-ordinate and share services in Merseyside with its largest operator, Merseybus, and the second was for North Western to give up the Bee Line Buzz Company to GM Buses North, in exchange for GM Buses North's services connecting Wigan and Leigh to St Helens and Warrington passing to North Western.
 These and other agreements between operators were subject to a Monopolies and Mergers Commission study, which found North Western, Merseybus and GM Buses, among other Merseyside bus operators, guilty of collusion and in breach of fair trade.

 In August 1996, North Western's parent British Bus was acquired by the Cowie Group, who rebranded themselves as Arriva in November 1997.
 The North Western Road Car Company was renamed to Arriva North West in January 1998, with the Bee Line operation becoming Arriva Manchester and Liverline becoming a part of Arriva Merseyside.